anyai/DeepCTR/docs/benchmark.rst

 Criteo
 ------

 For Criteo dataset, we use 3 fully-connected layers and each layer with 256 units in DeepFM; 6 cross layers and 2 fully-connected layers with 1024 units in DCN.
+As the data is organized chronologically, we randomly split the last 6,040,618 lines into validation and test set of equal size while the rest is taken as training data.

 +------------------+-------------+-------------+----------------+------------+------------+